Kgpianghosh006/Metadata_Extraction/Instagram/README.md

-        "thumbnail_url": "URL of the post's thumbnail image or primary photo", "like_count": "Total number of likes the post received", "comment_count": "Total number of comments on the post", "caption": "The main text/caption written by the post owner", "caption_hashtags": "List of hashtags extracted from the post's caption", "caption_mentions": "List of user accounts mentioned within the caption text",
+        "thumbnail_url": "URL of the post's thumbnail image or primary photo", "like_count": "Total number of likes the post received", "comment_count": "Total number of comments on the post", "relevant_comments": Gives a list of top 6 relevant comments, "caption": "The main text/caption written by the post owner", "caption_hashtags": "List of hashtags extracted from the post's caption", "caption_mentions": "List of user accounts mentioned within the caption text",